Inconsistency of the entry in the Land Registry with the actual state of affairs

 • Problems with mortgaging your property: if you want to mortgage your property (for example, to buy another property), you probably won’t get away with it.
 The bank will only take mortgages on properties where everything is in order at the Land Registry.

 • Problems when selling a property: when selling a property, it is crucial that all details of the property are up to date and correctly recorded in the Land Registry.
 If there is a discrepancy in the records of ownership, the condition of the property or legal restrictions, it will make the sale very difficult.
-No one wants to buy a property with something wrong with it.
+Nobody wants to buy a property with something wrong with it.

 Tip: Are you planning to sell or buy a property?
 We will provide you with a complete contractual and legal service related to the purchase or sale of real estate.
 We can do it within 48 hours, flawlessly and professionally.